medplum/medplum/packages/docs/docs/charting/patient-demographics.md

 ## Capturing Aliases

-The specification supports capturing aliases, and correct usage is beneficial for correct record keeping.
+The specification supports capturing aliases, and correct usage is beneficial for record keeping.
 The following `name` field on the FHIR [Patient](/docs/api/fhir/resources/patient) resource shows an example of how to represent maiden names, as an example.

 ```json
 "name": [